SureshKumar311/AU_UPDATES_with_backend_on_flutter/README.md

 # AU_UPDATES_with_backend_on_flutter
-An android application (Au Upadtes) with firebase as backend and firestore as database
+An android application (Au Upadtes) with firebase as backend and firestore as database ( Still On Development )

 which was developed in flutter and android Studio